 Student Programs at P.S.
 132

 The PTA also funds music and dance residencies such as TADA!
-Youth Theater for the younger grades, Town Hall dance residences, and Salvadori Center for the older grades.
+Youth Theater for the younger grades, Town Hall dance residences, Salvadori Center, Solar One, The Tiny Scientist, and Big Apple Edibles.
 Please read below for more info regarding PTA funded programs.

 P.S.
 132 PTA proudly funds the TADA!
 Youth Theater in-school residency for lower grades.
 From their website: